-Chambers UK 2013 reports, in relation to social housing work, that Jan "is a "master of advocacy" and is "in a league of his own" when it comes to his work on homelessness cases.
+Chambers UK 2013 reported, in relation to housing work, that Jan "is a "master of advocacy" and is "in a league of his own" when it comes to his work on homelessness cases.
 Armed with an "incredible knowledge and presence, both in and out of court," he has a "lucid and imaginative way of approaching legislation."
 This "highly courteous, incredibly humble and very approachable" barrister is a great favourite and was described by one instructing solicitor as being "impeccable.""
 In respect of his administrative law work it noted that "one interviewee identified Jan Luba QC as "number one in the country for very complex social security cases."
-He is "a master of advocacy, who has an incredibly lucid and imaginative way of approaching legislation."

-Chambers UK 2011 reported that: "Jan Luba QC is hailed as the "best appellant advocate in the field."
+Chambers UK 2011 reported that, in relation to his housing work: "Jan Luba QC is hailed as the "best appellant advocate in the field."
 Peers admire the ease with which he "commands the courtroom," and instructing solicitors agree he is "clearly in a different league from almost everyone else at the Housing Bar."
 Luba is invariably seen at the forefront of cases concerning the relationship between housing and the Human Rights Act." and in respect of his public law practice it reports: "The respected public law practice of Jan Luba QC is centred on housing law, where he is seen as being firmly at the forefront of the market.
 "A phenomenal appellant counsel, he takes ambitious points whilst adopting a natural, easy-going manner." "

 Chambers UK 2009 reported that: "Interviewees couldn't speak highly enough of this barrister, who is "virtually in a league of his own - his judgement about how the law should be developed to benefit those in housing need is unrivalled, and he remains the first choice for work in the appellate courts."